 Graduation and certification

-Upon successful completion of your Cardiovascular Perfusion Program, you receive a Certificate of Completion from Mayo School of Health Sciences at the Midwestern University graduation banquet.
-After completing your perfusion rotations, you will receive a Master's degree from Midwestern University.
+Upon successful completion of the Cardiovascular Perfusionist Clinical Rotation, you receive a certificate of completion from Mayo School of Health Sciences at the Midwestern University graduation banquet.
+After completing your perfusion rotations, you receive a master's degree from Midwestern University.

 Graduates of accredited perfusion programs are eligible to sit for the first part of the national certification examination given by the American Board of Cardiovascular Perfusion.
 There is also a minimum requirement of performing 50 perfusion cases post-graduation in order to sit for the second part of the examination.

 The two-part examination is divided into the basic science written examination and the clinical applications of perfusion examination.
-Upon successful completion, you are considered a Certified Clinical Perfusionist (CCP).
-Continuing education hours are required every three years in order to maintain certification and a clinical report is required annually.
+Upon successful completion, you are considered a CCP.
+Continuing education hours are required every three years in order to maintain certification, and a clinical report is required annually.

-For the majority of the rotation, your learning schedule will include eight-hour days, two to five days per week, with taking call during the weekend.
+For the majority of the rotation, your learning schedule includes eight-hour days, five days a week.
+You take call every other weekend.

-Each year, Mayo School of Health Sciences accepts three or four students from Midwestern University for their perfusion rotations, with one student being accepted into the MCAD internship rotation, at Mayo Clinic Hospital.
-This ensures you will receive close one-on-one instruction, a comprehensive educational experience and a variety of cases.
+Each year, Mayo School of Health Sciences accepts up to three students from Midwestern University for perfusion rotations at Mayo Clinic Hospital.
+This ensures the student will receive close one-on-one instruction, a comprehensive educational experience and a variety of cases.